 Much has been written about the anatomy of revolution from Edmund Burke to Crane Brinton Crane, Franz Fanon, and contemporary theorists of revolution found in the modern academy.
 Yet what is missing is a dissection of the revolutionary minds that destroyed the old for the creation of a more harmful new.

-Revolutionary Monsters presents a collective biography of five modern day revolutionaries who came into power calling for the liberation of the people only to end up killing millions of people in the name of revolution: Lenin (Russia), Mao (China), Castro (Cuba), Mugabe (Zimbabwe), and Khomeini (Iran).
-Revolutionary Monsters explores basic questions about the revolutionary personality, and examines how these revolutionaries came to envision themselves as prophets of a new age.
+Revolutionary Monsters presents a collective biography of five modern-day revolutionaries who came into power calling for the liberation of the people only to end up killing millions of people in the name of revolution: Lenin (Russia), Mao (China), Castro (Cuba), Mugabe (Zimbabwe), and Khomeini (Iran).
+Revolutionary Monsters explore basic questions about the revolutionary personality and examines how these revolutionaries came to envision themselves as prophets of a new age.

 “Captivated by liberation movements, American youth idolize the political revolutionaries who have led them–even those who are among the evilest men in history.
 And those who should know better encourage these utopian fantasies rather than tell their naïve followers the truth about their monstrous idols.
 The twentieth century was filled with men who promised freedom but delivered tyranny and death on a massive scale.
 They purported to liberate their people from their oppressors–whether capitalists, foreign imperialists, infidels, or autocrats–but subjected them to the most comprehensive dictatorships the world has ever seen.”